 Can I Recover For A Wrongful Death Under Insurance Policies?

 If a person or entity is found liable for the wrongful death of another and damages are assessed, the beneficiaries may enforce their judgement against the assets and income of the party found liable.
 However, for many reasons, insurance coverage may be the only practicable source for recovery.
 Again, since most wrongful death actions arise out of motor vehicle accidents, the auto policy of a negligent driver is often the first source that is looked to for compensation.

-In Arizona, all vehicles must be insured by liability insurance in a sum not less than $15,000 per person, and $30,000 per occurrence.
+In Arizona, all vehicles must be insured by liability insurance in a sum not less than $25,000 per person, and $50,000 per occurrence.
 In addition, insurance companies are required to offer their insureds uninsured and underinsured motorist coverage up to the amount of the liability insurance.
-Uninsured and underinsured motorist coverage provides coverage in the event that the third party who caused the motor vehicle accident either has no insurance or has inadequate insurance to pay for the damages that he has caused.
+Uninsured and underinsured motorist coverage provides coverage if the third party who caused the motor vehicle accident either has no insurance or has inadequate insurance to pay for the damages that he or she has caused.
 (For more information see Auto Insurance)

 Homeowners insurance sometimes provides liability coverage for members of the household who injure or kill people.
 Homeowners liability insurance often covers the actions of their insured regardless of whether the acts take place in the home or off of the property.
 (Homeowners policies generally exclude coverage for deaths or injuries arising out of the use of a motor vehicle.
 However, these are often covered by automobile insurance.)

 However, if an adult intentionally kills another person, homeowners insurance will generally not cover this act, since most homeowners’ insurance policies contain an ‘intentional act exclusion’ for adults.
 Under the intentional act exclusion, insurance coverage will not cover harm caused by an insured if the insured acted with a specific intent to injure the victim.